thenullterminator/WebD-Winter-work/README.md

 **_NOTE:_**
-Create a new folder with your roll as name inside the respective task folder and add all your files in it and send a PR.
+Create a new folder with your roll number as name inside the respective task folder, add all your files in it and send a PR.